Sample Paid Time Off Policy

-The PTO policy also ensures that, as an employer, you have a published framework which provides guidance for you for making decisions that ensure the fair and equitable treatment of employees.
+The PTO policy also ensures that, as an employer, you have a published framework that provides guidance for you for making decisions that ensure the fair and equitable treatment of employees.
 Both of these goals are a win for both employers and employees.

 Following is the sample PTO policy.

 The purpose of Paid Time Off (PTO) is to provide employees with flexible paid time off from work that can be used for such needs as vacation, personal, or family illness, doctor appointments, school, volunteerism, and other activities of the employee's choice.
 The company's goal is to reduce unscheduled absences and the need for supervisory oversight.

 The PTO days you accrue, effective (date) replace all existing vacation, sick time, and personal business days that you have been allotted under prior policies.
 The vacation time you accrued in the past will carry over, in excess of the PTO policy, per the company's guidelines at the time.